-Neither factor is enough for us to punish Blue Buffalo Life Protection Formula too harshly, though it does get the bronze medal here.
+Neither factor is enough for us to punish Blue Buffalo Life Protection Formula too harshly, though.

 American Journey may not be a widely-known food brand, but if all their recipes are as high quality as their puppy kibble, that’s likely to change.

 It’s a fairly affordable food, even without using cheap fillers or animal by-products.
 In fact, the worst ingredient we can find on the list is pea protein, and that’s hardly bad for your dog.